Ed1123/100-days-of-code/log.md

 **Thoughts:** Day full of work.
 I didn’t find enough time during the day to finish my coding hour.
 I’m enjoying it, though.

+### Day 90: April 14, 2020 (Amortized analysis - Reading)

+**Today's Progress**: I learned to use the IPython shell as an alternative to the native shell.
+It offers a nicer interface and easy control of commands.
+I used it to make a program for a binary counter to help me understand the examples in the book.

+**Thoughts:** I did have some work today.
+A productive day I’d say.
+Even though I haven’t code that much I learned to use new tools and practice my programming abilities.